weitianxin/awesome-distribution-shift/README.md

 ### Tabular Data

 ## Decentralized (Federated)

-Besides generalization of centralized learning, transferability of decentralized setting (Federated Learning) is also studied.
+Besides generalization of centralized learning, transferability of decentralized setting (Federated Learning) has also received attention.

 ## Detection
 Besides generalization, detection, fairness and robustness are also studied.

 ## Fairness